Keynote, Panellists and Workshop Facilitators

 Aim of the presentation is to share the important work that Service Improvement and the Graduate Program do and how it can benefit your organisation.
 This initiative helps brings together how a group of individuals from various parts of the university to deliver improvements which benefited the Graduates (running the project), Capability Dev Team (enhance the Graduate program offering), SI Team (spreading the CI culture), stakeholders Finance and Employee Services, Melbourne Graduate School of Education (process improvements).

-Matty Kapadia and Vishnupriya Singh, Service Improvement Team, The University of Melbourne
+Vishnupriya (Priya) Singh, Continuous Improvement Specialist, The University of Melbourne

 Friday 1 November: 1:45pm - 2:30pm